cosminadrianpopescu/azul/README.md

   mode (default `<C-\><C-s>`)
 * **hide_in_passthrough** If true, then when in passthrough mode, hide the status line of the passed through session (default false)
+* **cheatsheet** If this is set to true, for `azul` and `tmux` workflows, a cheatsheet will be displayed after you click the modified key (default true)
+* **modifer_timeout** The milliseconds to wait for a key sequence after the modifier has been clicked (for `azul` or `tmux` worklows and only if `cheatsheet` option is set to true).
+In `azul` or `tmux` workflows, after you click the modifier, if the `cheatsheet` option is true, then the list of the possible keys will be displayed.
+If you have combination of multiple keys, this timeout is the time that `azul` will wait for the combination to be finished (default 500)

 ### Shortcuts